 Direct access means that if patients feel they have an issue that may benefit from physical therapy, they may contact a PT office and make an appointment without a referral.
-Patients who want insurance to help pay for their care should check with their insurance company to see if care is covered*.
+Patients who want insurance to help pay for their care should check with their insurance company to see if care is covered (for Insurance coverage, specific requirements from your insurance may not allow Direct Access referral.
+Some insurances require a physician referral for coverage; we can help with the guidelines).

-Having direct access is advantageous to patients in a variety of ways, and if a PT is unable to help, the patient will be referred to the right healthcare professional.
+Having direct access is advantageous to patients in various ways, and if a PT cannot help, the patient will be referred to the right healthcare professional.

 Benefits of Direct Access